 - Hungary grows corn, wheat, potatoes, sunflower seeds and sugar beets; it also rears pigs.

 - Its industry consists of mining, metallurgy, processed foods, construction materials, textiles and chemicals.

 - Hungary exports machinery and equipment, food products and raw materials.

-Do you have any interesting facts about Hungary you could share here?
-Let us know them in the comments section below!
+Do you have any interesting or fun facts about Hungary that we’ve missed?
+Share them here in the comments section below!